 Who has friends has it all!
 Our Portuguese fellows did a pretty good job taking us to nice bars and clubs.
 To save some bucks avoid the tourist traps nightclubs and head to local bars and entrance free places.

 Bairro Alto in Portugal is the paradise for good bars, nice people and tons of fun!

 Other Costs – € 8,85

 Locker: € 3,50

-For sure these little spending doesn’t make a big difference in the total of ” How Much Does it Cost to Travel in Portugal ?”, but if you think in a long-term, this small amount can become a substantial figure in one year trip.
+For sure this little spending doesn’t make a big difference in the total of how much does it cost to travel in Portugal, but if you think in the long-term, this small amount can become a substantial figure in a year trip.
 That´s why we take note of everything!

 € 1.188,27 > This amount is for two people in a 16 days trip.
 In May/2014 it was $ 813,97 (USD) per person.

 The cost of our trip to Portugal was $ 50,87 (USD) per person / per day.

 We did it!!
 Great food, awesome places, comfy and clean rooms and some party without bankrupted!
 Now when I say you don’t need to be rich to travel the world, you must believe me!
 It´s a matter of mindset and priorities and learn how to save money to travel!

 Ps: in our costs it’s not included the transport to Portugal either our travel insurance.
 Talking about that, if you are looking for a reliable travel insurance company we recommend World Nomads.
 The price is fair and when we needed they were really fast on their reply.
 If you buy the travel insurance through this link we’ll receive a little commission without any extra cost to you! 😉